|

 House Speaker Nancy Pelosi recently warned that today's violent rhetoric reminded her of the charged atmosphere in San Francisco leading up to the assassination of Mayor George Moscone and Supervisor Harvey Milk.
 Republican leaders bristled at the reference; one even accused Pelosi of fomenting violence.

-But the fact is that to date, not a single Republican leader has strongly called for more civil dialog.* That is ominous in a country where it's much easier to buy a gun than affordable health insurance.
-Are there no grown-ups left on the right who might feel a duty to step up and help prevent another tragedy...one that no amount of tea, or whiskey, could help us recover from? ¹ Burton Kummerow, Christine O'Toole & R. Scott Stephenson, Edited by Laura S. Fisher, Pennsylvania's Forbes Trail, Taylor Trade Publishing, 2008 ² William Manchester, The Death of a President, Harper and Row, 1967 ³ Sam Kashner, "A Clash of Camelots," Vanity Fair, October 2009 * After the November 5 rally, when protestors chanted "Nazi, Nazi" as Republican leaders stood on the Capitol steps, Rep. Eric Cantor (R-VA) said the poster showing naked corpses under the headline, "NATIONAL SOCIALIST HEALTH CARE: DACHAU GERMANY 1945" was "inappropriate," and the Hitler references were "not...very helpful."
+But the fact is that to date, not a single Republican leader has strongly called for more civil dialog.* That is ominous in a country where it's easier to buy a gun than a health plan.
+Are there no grown-ups on the right who might feel a duty to step up and help prevent another tragedy...one that no amount of tea, or whiskey, could help us recover from? ¹ Burton Kummerow, Christine O'Toole & R. Scott Stephenson, Edited by Laura S. Fisher, Pennsylvania's Forbes Trail, Taylor Trade Publishing, 2008 ² William Manchester, The Death of a President, Harper and Row, 1967 ³ Sam Kashner, "A Clash of Camelots," Vanity Fair, October 2009 * After the November 5 rally, when protestors chanted "Nazi, Nazi" as Republican leaders stood on the Capitol steps, Rep. Eric Cantor (R-VA) said the poster showing naked corpses under the headline, "NATIONAL SOCIALIST HEALTH CARE: DACHAU GERMANY 1945" was "inappropriate," and the Hitler references were "not...very helpful."
 In August, when Rush Limbaugh said that Hitler and Obama both "ruled by dictate," Cantor, the only Jewish Republican in the House, did not respond publicly to calls from Jewish groups to condemn the remarks.
 (TalkingPointsMemo.com, November 6, 2009)

-Home | Most Corrupt Administration Souvenirs | Limericks | Contact Us | Site Map |
+Home | Most Corrupt Administration Souvenirs | Newsmaker Limericks | Contact Us | Site Map |